How do you choose the right custodian for you?

 - Review their insurance policies: SIPC is a must and excess coverage is critical for higher balance accounts.

-As always, please let us know if you have any questions.
-And in case you missed it, be sure to catch up on the previous articles in the series:
+In case you missed it, be sure to catch up on the previous articles in the series: